mpnally/Terrifically-Simple-JSON/README.md

 ## An explicit way of encoding URLs

-The following two examples are both valid TS-JSON (verify that they follow the rules)
+The following two examples are both valid TS-JSON (you can verify that they follow the rules)
 ```JSON
 {
  "_id": "http://martin-nally.name#",